Vorkharium/vorkharium.github.io/_posts/2025-28-01-Deepseek-R1-with-Docker-and-Open-WebUI.md

 https://docs.docker.com/desktop/setup/install/windows-install/
 ```

-- Click on `Docker Desktop for Windows - x86_64`.
+- Click on "Docker Desktop for Windows - x86_64".

 - Install Docker Desktop with the downloaded installer, just let all boxes checked and press Ok/Next, let the installation proceed and restart your computer once the installation is completed.

 - Start Docker Desktop again after restarting your computer.

-- Start Ollama manually if it doesnt starts automatically after restarting your computer, for example:
+- Start Ollama manually if it doesnt start automatically after restarting your computer, for example:
 ```shell
 # Open PowerShell
 -> Keyboard Windows Key (Between left "Ctrl" and "Alt" keys)+ X